couchbase/docker/community/couchbase-server/3.0.1/README.md

 ulimit -l unlimited    # memlock: maximum locked-in-memory address space
 ```

-These parameters come into play when running under heavy load, so if you are just doing light testing and development, you can ignore these.
+These ulimit settings are necessary when running under heavy load;  but if you are just doing light testing and development, you can omit these settings and everything will still work.

 In order to set the ulimits in your container, you will need to run Couchbase Docker containers with the following additional `--ulimit` flags: